 August 2017.
 Any self-guided walking tour of downtown Ningbo should include a stop at this cool hexagonal tower, the city’s tallest ancient structure at 167 feet.
 Built in 695 during The Tang Dynasty, Tianfeng Pagoda has a long history duding which it’s been destroyed and restored a million and one times over, with the latest renovation coming as recently as 1989.

-Tianfeng Pagoda, August 2017.
-You can access the pagoda through a red, stone archway, which leads to this scruffy but charming little garden.
-Many ancient and priceless Chinese artifacts have been discovered here over the years.
+August 2017.
+You can access Tianfeng pagoda through a red, stone archway, which leads to this scruffy but charming little garden.
+This old dude, with his daily newspaper, looked like he was a regular part of the Tianfeng furniture.
+Apparently a number of ancient and priceless Chinese artefacts have been discovered here over the years.

 August 2017.
 The garden is free to enter, but to go up the tower you’ll need a ticket (5 RMB).
 Depending on which entrance you take, you might not immediately see Tianfeng Pagoda’s little office but fear not, the warden will seek you out and make sure you pay your dues.